 If you become seriously ill, it is essential that you communicate this with your university.
 If this is going to affect your tenancy, you should also let Unipol know too.
 If you become so ill that you need to leave your course and your tenancy, you may be able to apply for Tenancy Release – remember, you have signed a legally binding contract so you are still responsible for the payment of the rent until the end of your tenancy.
 However, if you do become very ill, we would look to support you, but might require some documentation from the doctor to support your application for Tenancy Release.
 Please don’t leave without telling us!

-If you have any questions or concerns about your health while you living with Unipol, please feel free to get in touch with Tenancy Support by emailing tenancysupport@unipol.org.uk.
+If you have any questions or concerns about your health while you living with Unipol, please feel free to get in touch with Tenancy Support by emailing tenancysupport@unipol.org.uk or use this form.
 While we can’t diagnose you, we can certainly support you in finding the help you need!